-The bottom fishing strategy is like catching a falling knife. it is a high-risk high-return strategy suitable for those investors who understand the risks associated with this strategy.
-It involves taking a contra bet on security which has observed a steep fall in its price; which can be based on fundamental analysis, technical analysis, or maybe a combination of both.
+The bottom fishing strategy is like catching a falling knife.
+It is a high-risk, high-return strategy suitable for those investors who understand the risks associated with it.
+It involves taking a contra bet on security which has observed a steep fall in its price, which can be based on fundamental analysis, technical analysis, or maybe a combination of both.

 Examples of Bottom Fishing

-Bottom fishing examples are common in stock markets and are evident across multiple asset classes. the recent crash in the NASDAQ in March 2020 due to the pandemic coronavirus led to a substantial fall in prices and many investors undertook bottom fishing by buying blue chips stocks such as Facebook, Apple, etc as they expected that fall in the price of such securities is overdone and short-time price reversal expectation which can be seen with the way Nasdaq has hit its lifetime highs.
+Bottom-fishing examples are common in stock markets and are evident across multiple asset classes.
+The recent crash in the NASDAQ in March 2020 due to the coronavirus pandemic led to a substantial price fall.
+Many investors undertook bottom fishing by buying blue chip stocks such as Facebook, Apple, etc., as they expected that fall in the price of such securities is overdone and short-time price reversal expectation which can be seen with the way Nasdaq has hit its lifetime highs.

-Another example of an investor buying airline stocks in the current scenario of pandemic coronavirus where the whole aviation and hospitality industry is facing economic depression is an example of bottom fishing.
+Another example of an investor buying airline stocks in the current scenario of the coronavirus pandemic, where the whole aviation and hospitality industry is facing economic depression, is an example of bottom fishing.

-Let’s undertake one practical example as well to better understand Bottom Fishing.
+Let’s undertake one practical example as well to understand Bottom Fishing better.

-ABC limited purchased the stock of reliance industries limited when the price of the stock fell from $100 on 12 feb 2020 to $43 on 31st March 2020.
-According to ABC limited, the impact on the price is beyond the stock intrinsic value which has made it highly undervalued and it expects the price to retrace and make a reversal.
-After hitting the low $35 the price of stock reversed and reached a price of $60 on 05 June 2020, thereby allowing ABC limited to make a gain of $17 per share in a very short period.
+ABC Limited purchased the stock of reliance industries limited when the stock price fell from $100 on 12 feb 2020 to $43 on 31st March 2020.
+According to ABC Limited, the impact on the price is beyond the stock’s intrinsic value, which has made it highly undervalued, and it expects the price to retrace and make a reversal.
+After hitting the low $35 the price of stock reversed and reached a price of $60 on 05 June 2020, allowing ABC Limited to gain $17 per share in a very short period.
 This short-term profit of $17 per share is an example of bottom fishing.

 Techniques of Bottom Fishing